Kayaking on the Weeki Wachee River is a magical experience every kid and family should experience at least once in their lifetime.

 Kayaking on the Weeki Wachee River with Kids

 A morning kayaking adventure on the Weeki Wachee River is an experience kids will love, especially if they are big enough to paddle themselves.
-They’ll feel as if they’re in control of the kayak–even though you’re in back navigating.
+They’ll feel as if they’re in control of the kayak–even though you’re in the back navigating.

 Dr. Trowbridge and her team invited us out on a kayaking tour of the Weeki Wachee River because they wanted us to see the human impact on the river for ourselves.
 It was also good for our kids to see and learn how to be a kind kayaker.